skip-mev/docs/docs/validator/6-validator-api.md

 ## `GET` Active Validators

-- This request returns a list of validators (denoted by their operator address) that are currently connected or were connected to the sentinel in the previous 24 hours for the specified chain.
+- This request returns a list of validators (denoted by their operator address) that are currently connected or were connected to the sentinel in the previous 7 days for the specified chain.

 ### URI: `/active_validators/{chainID}`